When measuring art for presentation in a floater frame, take note of 3 dimensions, the height, width and thickness of the stretched canvas or panel.

 Measuring for Stepped Floater Frames

-With stepped-floaters most of the spacing is provided by the step but not all.
-These frames will also be cut to the size specified, ie., the size of the art, so you may find it a tight fit unless you add a little wiggle room.
-Add 1/8″ to each dimension (that is 1/16″ along each edge) to insure an adequate fit.
-Be advised, stretched canvases can warp slightly, so measure dimensions at the corners for the most accurate sizing.
+These frames will also be cut to the size specified, so you may find it a tight fit unless you add a little wiggle room.
+Plan to add ⅛” to each dimension (1/16″ along each edge) to ensure an adequate fit.

 Floater Frames and Rabbet Depth